 Ner’zhul begins opening various portals for his Horde to conquer, but it ends up with tearing Draenor apart, and it is turned into Outland.
 Grom Hellscream and Killrog Deadeye quickly decide to escape to Azeroth with their clans.

-• Year 20, the enslaved orcs are freed by Thrall.
+• Year from year 20 to 21, the enslaved orcs are freed by Thrall.
 Thrall takes the new Horde with him to the lands in the west, Kalimdor.
 On his trip, he meets the Darkspear tribe, and with the orcs they are saved.
 They follow the Horde onwards.
 In Kalimdor, the orcs and trolls meet the noble race, the tauren.
 The orcs and tauren quickly get along, due to their code of honour.
-The lumbering of Ashenvale begins, and soon the Burning legion is faced at the peak of Mount Hyjal.
+The lumbering of Ashenvale begins, and soon after the Burning legion is faced at the peak of Mount Hyjal.
 Here the Alliance and Horde swore a peace treaty, which was later completely forgotten.

-• Year 21, the orcs have begun the building of Orgrimmar, in their newly claimed homeland, Durotar.
+• Year 22, the orcs have begun the construction of Orgrimmar, in their newly claimed homeland, Durotar.
 Here they meet the Mok’nathal “Rexxar”, who helps the entire Horde with many tasks.
 The orcs, with Rexxar in charge faces off the Kul’tirian army and fends them off.

-• One year after the reopening of the Dark portal, Orgrimmar is suddenly attacked by forces of undead.
+• One year after the reopening of the Dark portal (year 27), Orgrimmar is suddenly attacked by forces of undead.
 The proud orcs, with the help of the rest of the Horde, fights off the undead and launches an attack upon the home land of the Scourge, Northrend, with Garrosh Hellscream in command.

-• (Unknown year) The Horde returns home victorious with Garrosh Hellscream as the hero.
+• Year 28, the Horde returns home victorious with Garrosh Hellscream as the hero.
 The orcs celebrate him, as they do with the the returning warriors.